Rafael Devers Player Props: Red Sox vs. Pirates

-On Tuesday, Rafael Devers (on the back of going 1-for-4 with a home run and an RBI) and the Boston Red Sox face the Pittsburgh Pirates, whose starting pitcher will be Roansy Contreras.
-First pitch is at 7:10 PM ET.
+On Wednesday, Rafael Devers (coming off going 0-for-4) and the Boston Red Sox face the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
+First pitch is at 1:35 PM ET.

-He hit a home run while going 1-for-4 in his most recent game against the Pirates.
+He had a hitless performance in his last game (0-for-4) against the Pirates.

 Rafael Devers Game Info & Props vs. the Pirates